bonniea/bluestreak/docs/README.md

 ## Blue Streak Collaborations with [Bonnie Aumann](https://about.me/bonniea)

 ### Wingman

+Your second set of eyes, ears, and hands for your bigger than average engagements.
+My experience and my excellent handwriting are at your service.

 ### Stand In

-For the times you find yourself with a perfect opportunity to deliver an existing [talk/workshop/training] and only the limits of time and space stand in your way.
+For the times you find yourself with a perfect opportunity to deliver an existing _[talk/workshop/training]_ and only the limits of time and space stand in your way.

 ### Impartial Facilitator

-Sometimes you just need an outsider to guide a difficult conversation or complex exploration.
+Sometimes you just need an outsider to guide a difficult conversation or lead a complex exploration.

 ### Tailored Workshops and Remote Training